-LCC International University seeks to create equal access for all students, including those with special needs, to the University's programs and activities.
-This policy provides the framework for admission practices, academic assistance, and the provision of services and support and complies with the Bologna Process 2020 Documents and the National Program
+LCC International University seeks to create equal access for all students to the University's facilities, academic programs, and non-academic programs.
+This provides the framework for admission practices, academic assistance, and the provision of services and support for students with disabilities and complies with the Bologna Process 2020 Documents and the National Program for Social Integration of Disabled People (Lithuanian Government, 2012, http://www3.lrs.lt/pls/inter3/dokpaieska.showdoc_l?p_id=437985&p_query=&p_tr2=2).
+More information can be found in the policy SL.6.05.
+Students with Disabilities

-2012. http://www3.lrs.lt/pls/inter3/dokpaieska.showdoc 1?p id=437985&p guery=&p tr2=2).